dev-jaser/responsive-web-design/-html-css-projects/nutrition-label/README.md

 # Project Title: Nutrition Label

 ## Description
-A project that demonstrates the use of HTML and CSS to employ typography.
+This project demonstrates a styled nutrition label using HTML and CSS.
+The label includes sections for calories, daily values, and various nutrients.

 ## Technologies Used
 - HTML